RFK Assassin Challenges Parole Denial

 Sirhan shot Kennedy moments after the U.S. senator from New York claimed victory in California’s pivotal Democratic presidential primary.
 He wounded five others during the shooting at the Ambassador Hotel in Los Angeles.

-Newsom said in January that Sirhan remains a threat to the public and hasn’t taken responsibility for a crime that changed American history.
+Newsom said in January that Sirhan, who is being held at the Richard J. Donovan Correctional Facility in San Diego County, remains a threat to the public and hasn’t taken responsibility for a crime that changed American history.

 But his attorney, Angela Berry, says there is no evidence her now 78-year-old client remains dangerous.